trevormcnaughton/style/README.md

 * * *

   When defining styles of a selector, separate layout/positioning, presentation/type, and functionality within tags.
-This is a good example (see more about specific [SASS Best Practices](#sass-practices) Below).
+This is a good example (see more about [SASS Code Style](#sass-practices) Below).
 ```css
   .mr-box {
     position: relative;